The OCMT2018 Organizing Committee and Board of Directors

 Aksana Kavaliova-Moussi MMT, MTA

 Aksana, OCMT, Inc. co-Chair, currently resides in the Kingdom of Bahrain, where she works with individuals with special needs.
-She is the Eastern Mediterranean Regional Liaison for the World Federation of Music Therapy (WFMT) since July 2011.
+She was the Eastern Mediterranean Regional Liaison for the World Federation of Music Therapy (WFMT) in 2011-2017, and is a member of the Education and Training commission of the WFMT since August 2017.
 Aksana is a professional member of the Canadian Association for Music Therapy (CAMT), the American Music Therapy Association (AMTA), and the World Federation of Music Therapy.
-She holds the MTA (Music Therapist Accredited) certification and is a Neurologic Music Therapist.
+She holds the MTA (Music Therapist Accredited) certification and is a Neurologic Music Therapist-Fellow.
 Aksana has a Master in Music Therapy degree from the Colorado State University, Bachelor of Music Therapy from the University of Windsor (ON, Canada), and previously completed Bachelors of Arts and Music Education in Belarus.
 She served as a member of the organizing committee of the all previous Online Conferences of Music Therapy, for the 40th Annual Conference of the Canadian Association of Music Therapy (Toronto 2014), and the International Conference on Music Therapy and Supportive Cancer Care (Windsor, 2010).
-She can be contacted through her website, Aksana’s Music Therapy
+She can be contacted through her website, Aksana’s Music Therapy.

 Mary Jane Landaker MME, MT-BC